craftercms/docs/source/.new-ia/by-role/system-admin/kubernetes/simple-kubernetes-deployment.rst

    kubectl exec -it DELIVERY_POD_NAME --container deployer -- gosu crafter ./bin/init-site.sh SITE_NAME ssh://authoring-ssh-service/opt/crafter/data/repos/sites/SITE_NAME/published

 This command will create the Deployer site target and create the index in Elasticsearch.
-After a minute or two, the Deployer should have pulled the site content from Authoring (you can check it by gettting the Delivery Deployer log:
+After a minute or two, the Deployer should have pulled the site content from Authoring (you can check it by getting the Delivery Deployer log:
 ``kubectl logs -c deployer DELIVERY_POD_NAME``).

 Now you can access the site in Delivery: